 First impressions are without any doubt one of the most important areas you want to get right for a job interview.

-It's said to take roughly three seconds (just a glance) for someone to self-evaluate the type of person you are through how you appear before any form of contact is made.
-So with this in mind your interviewer will form an opinion of you based on your general appearance, body language, demeanour, mannerisms, and most importantly how you are dressed, before you have even sat down!
+It’s said to take roughly three seconds (just a glance) for someone to self-evaluate the type of person you are through how you appear before any form of contact is made.
+So with this in mind your interviewer will form an opinion of you based on your general appearance, body language, demeanor, mannerisms, and most importantly how you are dressed, before you have even sat down!

 Hence the theme of this article …you should always attend an interview looking smart and well presented, and this also means working on your posture and making sure you don’t have bad breath and/or smell like what you had lunch!